avatarmh/Hello-world/README.md

 # Hello-world
-First repository in GitHub by Miriam Heller.
+First repository in GitHub by Miriam Heller with an edit made locally.